shoumo95/Spark-POT-SF/README.md

 <h3>Environment setup for working on Labs</h3>
 You will be using jupyter notebooks and Apache Spark Service to work on the labs.

-> *1. Setup your Spark Service in IBM Bluemix:* To setup your IBM Bluemix enviroment navigate here, register and create a Spark service:<br>
+> <dt>1.
+Setup your Spark Service in IBM Bluemix:</dt> To setup your IBM Bluemix enviroment navigate here, register and create a Spark service:<br>
 https://new-console.ng.bluemix.net
 >
 > 2. Log in to IBM Data Science Experience (DSX) to create and run notebooks <h4>